 - Password: the user's password.

-- SCCM Server: your SCCM server.
-You can submit the server's name or IP address.
+- SCCM Server: an SMS Provider server in your SCCM environment.
+You can submit the server's name, IPv4 address or IPv6 address.

 - Description: an optional description for your scanning target.
 This is for personal reference only.